ChrisAJS/lgx2userspace/README.md

 ## Demo
 See it in action over at [YouTube](https://www.youtube.com/watch?v=-yzHMbUn-w0).

+# Getting in touch
+If you need help or want to have a discussion on proposed features or usability, join the [Discord server](https://discord.gg/bSVZBRjb).

 # Attributions
 This project uses the hard work of the following projects: